Deltoid Muscle Strain

 Deltoid strains are common injuries in people that do a lot of strenuous exercise or in athletes that that use their shoulders and deltoid muscles repetitively.
 The deltoid can be overextended with some movements such as throwing a baseball or lifting too much.
 Many people working on strength training or bodybuilders focus a whole workout on shoulder alone.
 These long periods of over-use and abuse to the shoulder muscles can easily produce strains (minor tears in muscles and/or tendons) that can be felt as a deep pain in the shoulder.
-A fall or sudden injury that jars the shoulder joint or even dislocates the shoulder can cause major damage to the muscle.
+A fall or sudden injury that jars the shoulder joint or even dislocates the shoulder can cause major damage to the deltoid muscle.

 A strained deltoid in the affected shoulder may have signs and symptoms as: